woj-mark/bike_shop_http4s/README.md

 ## Tech Stack
 ### http4s
-I built the HTTP server with http4s which provides a purely functional library to manage HTTP requests and responses.
-The routes are linked to the business logic through instances of HttpRoutes which use partial function to match an incoming HTTP request and produce an HTTP response with a side effects.
+I built the HTTP server with [http4s](https://http4s.org/) which provides a purely functional library to manage HTTP requests and responses.
+The routes are linked to the business logic through instances of ```HttpRoutes``` which use partial function to match an incoming HTTP request and produce an HTTP response with a side effects.

-I'm using cats-effect ```IO``` monad to delay the evaluation of the "impure" effects (i.e. database writes) the "end of the world".
+I'm using [cats-effect](https://typelevel.org/cats-effect/) ```IO``` monad to delay the evaluation of the "impure" effects (i.e. database writes) the "end of the world".

 http4s enables straming the responses with [fs2 Streams](https://http4s.org/v1/docs/streaming.html).
 The fs2 stream is returned via ```GET/bikes``` endpoint and prevents the response from being generated in memory before being sent to the client.

 ## circe
-circe library is another library from Typelevel ecosystem and is used in this project to convert Scala case classes into a JSON string and vice versa (de/serialisation) by defining JSON encoders and decoders.
+[circe](https://circe.github.io/circe/) library is another library from Typelevel ecosystem and is used in this project to convert Scala case classes into a JSON string and vice versa (de/serialisation) by defining JSON encoders and decoders.

 ## doobie
-doobie is a purely functional JDBC layer for Scala used to connect to the database.
-It is also integrated with cats-effect library,  what allows theall the effectful code in this app to be wrapped with an ```IO``` monad.
+[doobie](https://tpolecat.github.io/doobie/) is a purely functional JDBC layer for Scala used to connect to the database.
+It is also integrated with cats-effect library,  what allows all the effectful code in this app to be wrapped with an ```IO``` monad.

-used to connect to the database.
-This is a pure functional JDBC layer for Scala.
-This example project uses cats-effect in combination with doobie, but doobie can use another effect monad.

-Because both http4s and doobie use an effect monad, the combination is still pure and functional.
+## Database
+I used [Postgres](https://www.postgresql.org/) as a database.
+A Postgres instance is spun up with using a Postgres Docker image defined in ```docker-compose.yml``` file.
+So when the docker image is deleted, the state of the microservice would be lost.

+## Configuration
+I used pureconfig is used to read the configuration file application.conf.
+This library allows reading a configuration into well typed objects.

 ## How to run